-I like trying variations on the standard zipper bag like today’s cute pouch with elastic slots on the outside for easy access to your favorite pen!
+I like trying variations on my standard zippered clutch sewing tutorial like today’s cute pouch with elastic slots on the outside for easy access to your favorite pen!
 It’s such a fun way to add some visual interest and a little pop of color, along with being totally useful!
 Let’s get started!

 9″ or longer all-purpose zipper

 1 package ( 20 inches needed) ½″ wide elastic (choose a fun decorative elastic!)

 disappearing ink fabric marker

 All supplies shown were purchased at Jo-Ann Fabric & Craft Stores.